hubertchoo/HololensHandMeshRecorder/README.md

 1. It is recommended for HandMeshRecorder to be imported on an empty, separate project in order to maximise framerate and quality of recordings.

-2. To playback prior recorded HandMesh in another project, only the HandModel prefab is required in the project.
+2. To play back a prior-recorded HandMesh in another project, only the HandModel prefab is required in the project.
+Refer to the HandMesh video playback example scene.

 3. When the user intends to record his Hand Mesh while using HandMeshRecording, he should ensure that HandMeshVisualisation is turned on.
 This is not necessary for editing and playback.
 To turn on HandMeshVisualisation, navigate to MixedRealityToolkit in the scene heirarchy, and navigate to MixedRealityToolkit> Input> Hand Tracking.
 Ensure that a valid HandMeshPrefab is attached and HandMeshVisualization is enabled.